zzzprojects/learn-orm/tutorials/visual-studio/customize-scroll-bar.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/customize-scroll-bar-3.png">

-Now let's remove the breakpoint and you will see the effect on the scroll bar as well.
+Now let's disable the breakpoint and you will see the effect on the scroll bar as well.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/customize-scroll-bar-4.png">